Marketing and Advertising for Wedding Photographers

 First of all, you have a great looking website with beautiful images and expensive design.
 How do people find it?

 So many people get duped into thinking just because your site looks good, it will get found.
-Not all web builders and designers know about or bother with web optimisation and getting your site seen.
+Not all web builders and designers know about or bother with web optimization and getting your site seen.
 That takes knowledge and understanding of the internet.

 After a year or so, when I wanted to attract new wedding photography business, I built a single, simple sales page.
-I put it on the (now removed) directory at All Things Photography titled “Wedding Photographer Costa Del Sol” for myself which gave a little information about me and what I do.
-It also included a few images…simple.
+I put it on the (now removed) directory at All Things Photography titled "Wedding Photographer Costa Del Sol".
+It gave a little information about me and what I do.
+It also included a few images...simple.

-Within the first 6 months I had pretty much filled my diary for the rest of that year with 12 weddings in June alone…the majority of it coming from that single page or wedding planners that had seen it.
+Within the first 6 months I had pretty much filled my diary for the rest of that year with 12 weddings in June alone.
+The majority of it coming from that single page or from wedding planners/organisers that had seen it.

 Two years after starting it, and as I have mentioned previously, this website gets some great traffic from all over the world.
 I now get requests and work from all over the place so how can this help you?

 Firstly, you can do exactly what I did and read up about how to build your own site that actually works.
-The company I used in the early days to get me started are incredible and very reasonable.
-You will have your hand held through 10 simple steps to building your own website and then just sit back and watch it happen…really!
+The company I use today are EXCEPTIONAL!

 Even if you have a photography website already that looks stunning, by building another site alongside it that actually brings traffic to your main site, you will get a lot more enquiries believe me.

-As well as building your own site, there are other aspects to the internet that help enormously like Google Adwords, forums and directories but you will learn all of that by using the above links.
+As well as building your own site, there are other aspects to the internet that help enormously like Facebook ads, Google AdWords, forums and directories.
+However, you will learn all of that by using the above links.
 Just do it!